What is Social Proof and How to Apply It in Marketing?

 As technology advances, social proof will likely continue to evolve.
 Here are some potential trends:

-• Rise of Visual Social Proof: Video testimonials and user-generated content may become even more prominent.
+• Rise of Visual UGC: Video testimonials and user-generated content may become even more prominent.

 • Increased Focus on Authenticity: Consumers will likely become more discerning and value authentic social proof over inauthentic practices.